maxkratt/FishNet-Documentation/overview/readme/pro-projects-and-support.md

 > **Automatic Code Stripping**
 >
 > Code stripping helps protect your game server by removing sensitive logic that the player should not be aware of.
 Far as we know, Fish-Networking is the only solution with the ability to remove server code from clients, and client code from the server.

-> **Network Level of Detail**
->
-> Level of Detail determines how often the server sends updates to clients.
-With level of detail enabled moving objects can expect to use up to 95% LESS bandwidth.
-Other aspects of Fish-Networking benefit marginally from network level of detail as well.

 > **Extrapolation, NetworkTransform**
 >